 Financial planning encompasses a wide variety of different financial matters including debt management, budgeting, investing, saving and retirement planning.

 Because there is so much involved with financial planning, it can be overwhelming, and you may not know where to begin.
-Although planning out your finances can be intimidating at first, once you get started you will feel empowered and much more organized.
-The knowledge and security that you gain once you begin sorting through your finances will make it easier to manage your money and eventually increase your wealth.
+Although planning out your finances can be intimidating at first, once you get started you can feel empowered and much more organized.
+The knowledge and security that you gain once you begin sorting through your finances can make it easier to manage your money and potentially increase your wealth.

 Decide on Your Goals